 In most adult vertebrates, hematopoiesis occurs within the bone marrow.
 When hematopoiesis occurs outside the marrow, it is termed extramedullary hematopoiesis.
 Extramedullary hematopoiesis can occur in many sites, but the most common sites, where we expect to see it under physiologic conditions, is the spleen (red pulp) and liver (portal areas).
 Localized hypoxia has been postulated to be the driving force behind extramedullary hematopoiesis, whereby stromal cells secrete high concentrations of SDF-1α, causing homing of stem cells similar to that which occurs normally in the bone marrow (Johns and Christopher 2012).
 The continued production of blood cells depends on the maintenance of the hematopoietic niches in the bone marrow and each lineage has unique means of regulating the day to day production of cells (adult or steady-state hematopoiesis) and mechanisms to respond to increased demands in the context of inflammatory or infectious disease (stress hematopoiesis).

 Within the bone marrow, there are different niches in which hematopoiesis occurs.
 The area closest to the endosteal surface of the trabecular bone is called the “osteoblastic” or “endosteal” niche.
-It is the furthest away from the vascular sinuses that feed the marrow (with oxygen and nutrients) and is considered to be relatively hypoxic.
-This is also the area where the earliest stem cells are maintained in a quiescent state, which is thought to be largely mediated by the hypoxic environment in this location.
-The area closest to the vascular sinuses is called the “vascular” or “endothelial” niche and this is where megakaryocytes and erythroid progenitors largely reside.
+It has a relatively high oxygen content (mean around 22 mmHg oxygen) because arterioles feeding the bone marrow enter through endosteal bone (however bone marrow still have a lower oxygen tension than extramedullary tissues, for example, the periosteum of bone has an oxygen tension of about 50 mmHg) (Spencer et al 2014).
+In contrast the area closest to the vascular sinuses is called the “vascular” or “endothelial” niche.
+This is the area where most of the hematopoietic stem cells are maintained in a quiescent state, which is thought to be largely mediated by lower oxygen tension in this location (Crane et al 2017), which is around 9.9 mmHg (Spencer et al 2014).
+Megakaryocytes and erythroid progenitors also largely reside in the endothelial niche, whereas myeloid progenitors are closest to the endosteal niche.
 Throughout the marrow, along with hematopoietic cells, there is also an array of bone marrow or mesenchymal stromal cells (MSCs) that make up the marrow microenvironment.
 The MSCs include osteoblasts, chondrocytes, macrophages, adipocytes, endothelial cells and pericytes.
 These cells secrete cytokines (such as stem cell factor) and interact directly with hematopoietic cells via adhesive ligands, both of which drive differentiation of hematopoietic stem cells (Blau 2014).
 Macrophages have a prominent role in marrow with supporting hematopoiesis, particularly erythropoiesis (erythroid progenitors frequently surround marrow macrophages in so-called “erythroblastic islands”).
 In contrast, the role of osteoprogenitor cells (osteoblasts, osteoclasts) supporting hematopoiesis is not fully elucidated, but a number of factors that affect bone metabolism and turnover can also affect hematopoiesis.
 Neurons are also an important component of the bone marrow stroma.
 The innervation of the bone marrow is partly responsible for some of the changes we can see in an animal’s hemogram when they are excited or stressed and is mediated through norepinephrine and epinephrine.
 The adipocytes in the bone marrow are also an active part of the stromal compartment.
 Marrow adipose tissue, unlike fat beds in soft tissues, is confined by the margins of the skeleton.
 Therefore, if the adipose tissue expands, there is less room for hematopoiesis; this is thought to contribute to the decreased hematopoiesis noted in obese patients.
 Based on studies in people, marrow adipose tissue also expands in patients with diabetes mellitus, anorexia, and with aging and glucocorticoid therapy.
 In inflammatory diseases, the MSCs in marrow develop more readily into adipocytes.
 Cell culture experiments have shown that marrow adipocytes are capable of secreting various cytokines (including IL-6, G-CSF and GM-CSF), which influence hematopoiesis.
 Clearly, adipocytes in marrow should not be viewed as simple space-fillers.

 Self-renewing, multipotent HSCs are the source of all blood cells.
 Long-term HSC are thought to divide once or twice per year, whereas more short term HSC divide on average once per month.
 The differentiation of these HSCs into the various lineages (erythrocytes, myeloid cells, platelets and lymphocytes) has been extensively investigated and the proposed models are ever evolving.
 Central to all models is the progressive loss of self-renewal with concurrent differentiation towards a more-defined cell type.
 The HSCs develop into multipotent stem cells, then oligopotent stem cells and ultimately into unipotent progenitor cells (these are committed not just to a lineage, but to one cell type).
 The early models of hematopoiesis were depicted by a tree-like branching system that relied on what was termed binary cell fate decisions at each branching point (no going back).
 In these models, the HSC split off early into separate lymphoid and myeloid compartments.
 Although the latter concept helps with understanding different types of leukemia (myeloid versus lymphoid), from mice models of hematopoiesis where lineage fate can be tracked, it does not appear that this is the case.
 These mouse studies have led to newer models of hematopoiesis, such as the cloud model (Velten et al 2017), which propose more cross-lineage and continuous reprogramming.
 In addition, some of these newer models show that lymphoid and myeloid progenitors can have more commonality in differentiation for longer than previously considered.